Blog Post

 Passive vulnerability tracking

-Unfortunately, threat actors also monitor vendor updates to determine where vulnerabilities may exist in out-of-date systems.
+Unfortunately, threat actors also keep a close eye on these releases.
 They’ll act quickly to exploit software not yet patched following an update.
 For this reason, any known vulnerable software present on a network must be quickly identified and updated.

 Active vulnerability testing